 To access an item page, click Details under an item's thumbnail or, from the gallery, hover over the thumbnail and click Details.
 If you own the item, you can access the item page through the My Content tab of the content page.

 The Overview tab includes overview information about an item, such as a description, tags, data source information, creation date, size, and sharing status.
 Most of the information on the Overview tab can be edited by item owners, administrators, and others with the appropriate privileges.
 Others can use the overview information to help them better understand the item before using it.

-The Overview tab also includes options to open, add to favorites, share the item, edit metadata, and add ratings and comments.
+The Overview tab also includes options to open, add to favorites, categorize the item, share the item, edit metadata, and add ratings and comments.
 Some types of item pages have additional options; for example, you can publish apps from the item page of configurable apps, update or download files such as CSV files, create an app from a web map or web scene, and export data from export-enabled hosted feature layers.
 If you have the correct privileges, you can publish maps and data as hosted web layers.
-Administrators and those with the correct privileges can also change the owner of an item in their organization.
+Administrators and those with the correct privileges can also change the owner of an item in the portal.

 For a comprehensive list of supported item types, see What can you add to your portal?

 The title is the name people see when they access the item and the name you see on the My Content tab on the content page.
 The title should represent what the item contains.

 This short description is returned in the results list when people search for content in the portal website.